ofnote/tsalib/README.md

 The tensor shorthand notation ([TSN](notebooks/shorthand.md)) is used extensively in tsalib.

-Here is an example snippet which uses TSAs and TSNs to define, transform and verify tensor shapes. `tsalib` is designed to work seamlessly with arbitrary backends:  `numpy`, `pytorch`, `keras`, `tensorflow`, `mxnet`, etc.
+Here is an example snippet which uses TSAs and TSN to define, transform and verify tensor shapes. `tsalib` is designed to work seamlessly with arbitrary backends:  `numpy`, `pytorch`, `keras`, `tensorflow`, `mxnet`, etc.

 ```python
 from tsalib import dim_vars as dvs, size_assert